 This flexibility for displaying the content, however, can result in a great deal of complexity in the content management interface.
 This can lead developers to configure the content management interface in ways that are restrictive for content teams.

-Headless website builder explained
+Headless page builder explained

-Headless website builders offer a UI that frees teams to build pages and websites in a modular way without the more rigid templates traditionally offered by standard CMS.
+Headless page builders offer a UI that frees teams to build pages and websites in a modular way without the more rigid templates traditionally offered by standard CMS.
 With Prismic, for example, this results in a custom page builder experience.
 For example, you can add website sections, like a hero or a feature grid, to a page and order them how you want.
 This information is then served on an API like any headless product for the front end to consume and display.

 Not signed up for The Optimized Dev?